 B+E Trailer Training and Assessments

 Costs for training vary, depending upon requirements and duration.
-Contact us for offers and details, but here is an example of our trailer training prices:

-What if I have B+E on my licence, but have never towed?
+I have B+E on my licence, but have never towed?

-Can I learn and take the test in an automatic?
+Can I learn in an automatic?

 Yes, though unlike with higher licence categories, if you only hold a driving licence for an automatic car, you will be restricted to driving an automatic whenever you are towing a trailer which brings the train into the B+E category (code '78' will follow your B+E entitlement on the back of your ID card).